psecio/propauth/README.md

 ## Allowed User Types

-The PropAuth engine tries several different ways to get information from the user instance (properties) that should accomidate most of the common User class types out there.
+The PropAuth engine tries several different ways to get information from the user instance (properties) that should accommodate most of the common User class types out there.
 When checking for a property, the engine will, in this order:

 - Look for a public property with the given name
 - Look for a getter with the property name (ex: for "foo" it looks for "getFoo")